Chapter X: going further

 H. Voxel engines

 Making spherical planets in a voxel engine is quite tricky (for reasons related to the impossibility of tiling the surface of a sphere with squares; see this blog post by Red Blob Games).
-Workarounds have to be used for circling the square.
+Workarounds have to be devised for circling the square.
 There are several possible solutions, though all have to compromise on something.
 See the following resources:

 Voxels do not need to look blocky: see the marching squares algorithm (to build intuition), and its 3D analog, the marching cubes algorithm.